What should a tradesman pay for a website?

 Agency

 Agencies start around £3,000 and climb past £10,000.
 You get a team and a process, which a national brand needs and a local trade almost never does.
 For a plumber, sparky or decorator working one town, an agency is paying Rolls-Royce money for a Transit job.
+If you want the numbers for your exact trade, see the electrician website design guide.

 The costs that never make it onto the quote